 USAMU's 'Home of Champions' and USA Shooting Prepping to Host ISSF Rifle & Pistol World Cup

 Meili led the all-women Cornhuskers to a No. 2 national ranking in the 2004-05 season.
 The team finished fifth at the NCAA championships in 2007.
 She has coached 21 All-Americans, an NCAA individual champion and placed seven women on the U.S. Development team.
-In addition, Meili led Nebraska to a pair of Great American Rifle Conference championships while earning coach of the year honors in 2006.
+In addition, Meili led Nebraska to a pair of Great American Rifle Conference championships, while earning coach of the year honors in 2006.

-"Coach Meili brings a wealth of experience as not only a proven NCAA Division I head coach, but a world-class competitor as well," said Associate Athletics Director for Programs Col. Billy Walker.
+"Coach Meili brings a wealth of experience as not only a proven NCAA Division I head coach, but a world-class competitor as well," said former Associate Athletics Director for Programs Col. Billy Walker.
 "We were very impressed with her understanding of the Academy and our mission to produce leaders of character and how intercollegiate athletics contributes to that mission.
 I'm quite certain Coach Meili will develop us into one of the elite programs in the country."

 As a shooting competitor, Meili shot for the U.S. Shooting team for 10 years.
 In that time, Meili participated in two Olympic Games, two Pan American games and a World Championship.
-During her career, she produced three world records, three Olympic records, a world team championship and the Olympic Gold medal in Barcelona in 1992, becoming the only American woman to ever win gold in smallbore.
+During her career, she produced three world records, three Olympic records, a world team championship and the Olympic Gold medal in Barcelona in 1992, becoming the first American woman to ever win gold in smallbore.